in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 }
 ```

-When you launch the React app in the browser using this url ```http://localhost:3000```, it will appear as shown below:
+When you launch the React app in the browser using this URL ```http://localhost:3000```, it will appear as shown below:

 ![Image](/images/full-stack-application-with-spring-boot-screenshot.png "Course listing page final version")